Izod impact strength test: The need for impact tests

+Data Acquisition

+In 1973 Sands Whiteley Research and development did a project for the TRRL (Transport and Road Rsearch Laboratory in UK) and the University of Surrey.
+David Sands of Sands Whiteley R&D applied strain gauges to the hammer.
+These went to a strain gauge amplifier then to analog to digital converters loading results directly into a Texas 960B computer using DMA (Direct Memory Access).
+The system was able to take a million measurements per second.
+Researchers at the University of Surrey were able to print out curves of the impact.

 ASTM test for plastics

 The ASTM International standard for Izod Impact testing of plastics is ASTM D256.
 The results are expressed in energy lost per unit of thickness (such as ft·lb/in or J/cm) at the notch.
 Alternatively, the results may be reported as energy lost per unit cross-sectional area at the notch (J/m^{2} or ft·lb/in^{2}).
 In Europe, ISO 180 methods are used and results are based only on the cross-sectional area at the notch (J/m^{2}).
 The dimensions of a standard specimen for ASTM D256 are 63.5 × 12.7 × 3.2 mm (2.5 × 0.5 × 0.125 in).
 The most common specimen thickness is 3.2 mm, but the width can vary between 3.0 and 12.7 mm.